 Alternative Therapy cures cancer, right?
 There’s also a lot of fake health news out there – check out my article series about the problems with theinternet and ‘Miracle Cures’.

 To cure, they must know the cause?

-What would a cure mean to those living with NETs?
+What would a cure mean to those living with NENs?

-The emotional aspect of the word ‘cured’ seems to be an issue across many cancers and it’s certainly very controversial in NET circles.
+The emotional aspect of the word ‘cured’ seems to be an issue across many cancers and it’s certainly very controversial in NEN circles.
 The world has still not cured the many cancers that exist.
 But over the next five to ten years the era of personalised medicine could see enormous progress in making cancer survivable.
 I think both doctors and patients need to take a pragmatic view on the ‘cured’ word and to end this article I wanted to share an interesting quote I found whilst researching.
 A controversial statement but I found it a pragmatic way to think about living with advanced and incurable (but treatable) Neuroendocrine Neoplasms

 As most of you will be aware, there are currently two main types of Somatostatin Analogues (SSA) in use for the treatment of mainstream Neuroendocrine Tumours (NETs) – Octreotide and Lanreotide.
 You can click on the links for information on both of these well-known NET treatments.
 This post will focus on the not so well known and anything in the pipeline including different delivery systems.

 This is my live blog post covering new developments in the area of new Somatostatin Analogues and new delivery systems.